samyakshr/franklin-county-homelessnessrisk-analysis/README.md

 This analysis provides insights for organizations like Smart Columbus and other nonprofits working to address housing instability and homelessness prevention.
 By identifying census tracts with high eviction rates combined with high social vulnerability, these organizations can:

-### **Targeted Resource Allocation**
-- Identify tracts with both high eviction filings and high SVI scores (purple areas on the map) as primary intervention targets
+- Focus resources on areas with both high eviction filings and high SVI scores to maximize impact.
-- Direct limited funding and staff resources to areas where they will have the greatest impact
-- Target high-risk areas before evictions lead to homelessness

-### **Program Design**
-- Use spatial patterns to inform program development and service delivery strategies
+- Use spatial data to guide program design and identify opportunities for collaborative service delivery.
-- Identify areas where multiple organizations can collaborate for comprehensive support

-### **Proactive Intervention Strategies**
-- Direct tenant rights education and legal assistance to high-eviction areas
-- Target rental assistance and housing counseling in vulnerable communities
+- Deploy proactive interventions like legal aid, rental assistance, and tenant education in high-risk communities.
-- Connect residents in high-risk areas with available support services

-### **Policy and Advocacy Support**
-- Provide compelling visual evidence for policy makers and funders
-- Track changes in eviction rates and vulnerability over time
-- Support Grant Applications with quantitative evidence of need
+- Support policy, advocacy, and grant applications with clear, data driven evidence of need and changing conditions.

 ## Features